htlou/Interp/papers.md

     - fun enough for me to get motivated?
 Sure, without doubt.
     - valuable?
 Actually idk, but is it a good step to explore the **transformation** of circuits before reaching the **formation** of it?
     - can have a early stage exploration in the next ~10h?
 Ah, another idk... but try my best to do it...

-## Prerequisites
-1. Two similar domains, and GPT-2 is good in one but bad in another.
-    - explore time!